 Auto-Calibration determines the relative step sizes of the mixer attenuators on your sound card, and also determines the timing delay needed to synchronize simultaneous input and output data streams ("full-duplex" operation).
 It eliminates the need to use manual Generator Calibration, unless your sound card does not support full-duplex mode.

-The method involves connecting the output to each of the sound card inputs in turn, via a direct "loopback" cable.
+The Auto-Calibration method involves connecting the output to each of the sound card inputs in turn, via a direct "loopback" cable.
 Typically, this is just an ordinary audio cable with standard mini-plugs on both ends.
 That will allow you to connect the output to the Line input, and possibly the Aux input.
-It may also work for the Mic input.
-If you plan to use Daqarta with inputs that are only available via special connectors on the sound card, such as the CD input, you will probably want to build a custom connector panel for easy access, and then the loopback will need to mate with whatever style of connectors you choose.
+It may also work for the Mic input, but be aware that many of these, especially those built into laptops, have automatic gain control (AGC) that renders calibration useless.

 The Auto-Calibration dialog shows all the sound card input lines at the top, even those that may be irrelevant or inaccessible.
-You only need to calibrate the lines you are going to use, typically Line, Mic, and maybe Aux and CD.
+You only need to calibrate the lines you are going to use with Daqarta, typically just Line In.
 You can ignore input lines that simply monitor the outputs, such as Stereo Mix, Mono Mix, or Synth.
 You will probably also want to ignore lines such as TV and Phone.

 Some cards have separate connectors for Line Out and Speaker.
 In this case Speaker is usually just an amplified version of Line Out, and uses the same attenuator.
 Use the Line Out connector for Auto-Calibration.

 To get started, connect the loopback cable between Line Out and Line In.
 (Some cards may label the input as Aux instead of Line In.)
-Then in the Auto-Calibrate dialog put check marks next to Line (or Aux) and Master In in the Inputs box, as well as next to Wave Out, Master Out, and Duplex Delay.
+Then in the Auto-Calibrate dialog put check marks next to Line (or Aux) and Master In (if present) in the Inputs box, as well as next to Wave Out (on Windows XP systems), Master Out, and Duplex Delay.
 Leave Frames at the default of 32 and Dist Limit at 2 percent, and hit Begin.

 The basic strategy for the calibration is to create a test tone on the output and measure it with the input.
 Then the input level is reduced one step and the measurement is repeated.
 The ratio of the two measurements gives the attenuation of that step.
 Since we are using a ratio, it doesn't matter if Daqarta isn't able to translate the measurements into actual voltages at this point.
 The process is repeated for all steps of the input line, before calibration moves on to Master Input.